myselfhimself/hildegard-von-bingen-clinical-trial/README.md

 # Tools
 You may run a dumper to regenerate `sheetData.js`: `cd util; node grabLatestSheetData.js`.
-This makes new cache that ought to be pushed upstream.
+This makes new cache that ought to be committed upstream.
 Visiting the web page's URL with the `#refresh` hash does the same job within the browser.

 # Anonymity
 The N=1 patient identity is undisclosed.